RobertoGlz/robertoglz.github.io/_teaching/2022_intro_ra.md

 location: "Mexico City, Mexico"
 ---

-Taught newly hired RA's some basic functions and procedures for successfully working as a Research Assisstant.
+Taught newly hired RA's some basic functions and procedures for successfully working as a Research Assistant.

 Main topics
 ======